XEDGit/Ctester/README.md

     ./ctester.sh

-You'll get prompted with a list of files

-Choose the corresponding number and the script will automatically compile and launch your code
+You'll get prompted with the list of found .c files, choose the corresponding number and the script will automatically compile and launch your code

 ### Flags: